 Carrots, beets, rutabagas, turnips, winter-storage radishes, celeriac and parsnips can all be stored in this way, and preparation for all of them is the same.
 Dig the roots in the fall after some frost has fully developed flavor but before night temperatures drop much below the mid-20s.
 Damage from really hard frosts can cause spoilage in storage later.

 On celeriac, cut off all foliage just above the crown, being careful not to cut into the tender apical bud itself, and remove excess roots.
 My next step is to wash the roots by spreading them out on the lawn and hosing off both sides, allowing them to drain and partially dry.
 Any roots injured in digging, and any that are deformed or woody, are sorted out for fresh eating or discarded.
-At this time, I usually pick out a good selection of roots from each variety I intend to save seed from for the following year (about two dozen in order to maintain genetic viability), label and store them separately in gunnysacks of sawdust or chipped leaves.
+At this time, I usually pick out a good selection of roots from each variety I intend to save seed from for the following year (about two dozen in order to maintain genetic viability), label them and store them separately in gunnysacks of sawdust or chipped leaves.
 The rest are layered on a bed of the storage medium, covered enough so that no root touches any other to retard the spread of decay should it occur and further layered until the containers are full.

 For the purpose of saving seed, roots of mature Swiss chard may be dug in the fall and stored in the same way as root crops.
 I also have successfully maintained artichokes as a viable annual crop far beyond their normal range here in Iowa by digging the perennial plants in the fall, storing them this same way, then planting them out again just as soon as the ground can be worked in the spring.